kineticstoolkit/kineticstoolkit_doc/src/timeseries.md

-# TimeSeries
+# 📖 TimeSeries

 :::{card} Summary

-The [TimeSeries](api/ktk.TimeSeries.rst) class is used in most Kinetic Toolkit's modules and is the only class that users have to learn after python standard types and numpy arrays.
+The [TimeSeries](api/ktk.TimeSeries.rst) class is used in most Kinetic Toolkit's modules and is the only class that users have to learn in addition to python standard types and numpy arrays.

 The three roles of the TimeSeries class are to: